markevans/dragonfly/extra_docs/Analysers.md

 RMagickAnalyser
 ---------------
-The {Dragonfly::Analysis::RMagickAnalyser RMagickAnalyser} is registered by default by the {Dragonfly::Config::RMagick RMagick configuration} used by 'dragonfly/rails/images'.
+The {Dragonfly::Analysis::ImageMagickAnalyser ImageMagickAnalyser} is registered by default by the {Dragonfly::Config::ImageMagick ImageMagick configuration} used by 'dragonfly/rails/images'.

 If not already registered:

-    app.analyser.register(Dragonfly::Analysis::RMagickAnalyser)
+    app.analyser.register(Dragonfly::Analysis::ImageMagickAnalyser)

 gives us these methods: